sonic-net/SONiC/doc/techsupport/auto_techsupport_gen.md

 key = "AUTO_TECHSUPPORT|global"
 state = enabled|disabled;
-cooloff = 300;              # Minimum Time in seconds, between two successive techsupport invocations by the script. max_ts_dumps = 3;           # Maximum number of Techsupport dumps, which can be present on the switch.
+cooloff = 300;              # Minimum Time in seconds, between two successive techsupport invocations by the script. max_ts_dumps = 3;           # Maximum number of Techsupport dumps (Doesn't matter if it's manually or auto invoked),
+                              which are allowed to be present on the device.
                               The oldest one will be deleted, when the the limit has already crossed this.
 max_cdd_size = 2;           # Maximum Size to which /var/core directory can go.
 A perentage value should be specified.
                               The actual value in bytes is calculate based on the available space in the filesystem hosting /var/core